Written by Ramona Taranu

 Tokyo's Akiruno City is best known as a nature spot with picturesque walking trails along the Akigawa Valley.

-After getting off at Musashi-Itsukaichi Station, if you use the South Exit, you'll notice these cute little dwarf statues.
+After getting off at Musashi-Itsukaichi Station, if you use the North Exit, you'll notice these cute little dwarf statues.
 Walk in the direction they point to and you'll see more and more of them - along the road, in the gardens of private residences, in the valleys or hiding among the trees of the forest.

 These fairies of the forest are called ZiZis, and they show the way to one of Tokyo's most charming art museums: Tomonaga Akimitsu Museum. (*1)

 *1...
 The museum is called ”Fukasawa Chiisana Bijutsukan” in Japanese.
 You may find it on signboards under the name ”Fukasawa Little Museum” or ”Tomo's Little Art Museum.”